jcoreio/chai-wait-for/README.md

   timeout: 5000,
   // If an assertion attempt fails, it will retry after this amount of time (in milliseconds)
   retryInterval: 100,
+  // this is optional, but asserts that you didn't forget to await any waitFor() calls
+  failOnDanglingCalls: afterEach,
 })

 it('wait for something', async function () {